QualityUnit/wp-urlslab/readme.txt

 == Changelog ==

+= 2.10.1 - 2023-04-11 =

+* Tweak: Update URLsLab Connector

 = 2.10.0 - 2023-04-11 =

-* Feat: Match redirects based on the IP address of visitor
+* New: Match redirects based on the IP address of visitor

 = 2.9.4 - 2023-04-11 =